maruthiprithivi/agent_zero/README.md

 ## ⚙️ Environment Configuration

-Agent Zero uses a typed configuration system for ClickHouse connection settings via the `ClickHouseConfig` class in `mcp_env.py`.
+Agent One uses a typed configuration system for ClickHouse connection settings via the `ClickHouseConfig` class in `mcp_env.py`.

 ### Required Variables